Kaurin/lab-teleport/Readme.md

 Edit the `group_vars/all/main.yml` file.
 You can find the vars that should be modified in the `hosts.ini` file.

+NOTE: If copying the variables from `hosts.ini`, keep in mind to change the formatting from `ini` to `yaml` style.

 # Run the acme-lego playbook

 This playbook will make the letsencrypt cert available on the local host.
 Reason behind having the cert on the host is that quick iteration of the guest virtual machines doesn't exhaust the letsencrypt rate limits which are pretty harsh.